Search the collections

 - Acquisition Information:

-- Donation from Australia: Supply Department, 1962
+- Donation from Commonwealth Department of Supply, 1962

 |Dimension Comment:||Supplementary file indicates that the 1st stage weighs approx. 630 lbs (288kgs) & the 2nd stage weighs 610 lbs (277 kgs) - no date given.
 (U. Richens)|